Crews spend 5th day atop shaky pile of collapsed concrete

 SURFSIDE, Fla.
 (AP) — Rescuers searching for a fifth day for survivors of a Florida condo building collapse used bucket brigades and heavy machinery Monday as they worked atop a precarious mound of pulverized concrete, twisted steel and the remnants of dozens of households.

-Authorities said the efforts are still a search-and-rescue operation, but no one has been found alive since hours after the collapse on Thursday.
-Ten people have been confirmed killed, and more than 150 others are still missing in the community of Surfside, just outside Miami.
+Authorities said their efforts were still a search-and-rescue operation, but no one has been found alive since hours after the collapse on Thursday.
+Two more bodies were recovered Monday, bringing the confirmed death toll to 11.
+More than 150 others are still missing in the community of Surfside, just outside Miami.

 “Every time there’s an action, there’s a reaction,” Miami-Dade Assistant Fire Chief Raide Jadallah said during a news conference.
 “It’s not an issue of we could just attach a couple of cords to a concrete boulder and lift it and call it a day."
 Some of the concrete pieces are smaller, the size of basketballs or baseballs.

-Underscoring the dangerous nature of the work, he noted that families who rode buses to visit the site on Sunday witnessed a rescuer tumble 25 feet down the pile.
+Underscoring the risks of the work, he noted that families who rode buses to visit the site on Sunday witnessed a rescuer tumble 25 feet down the pile.
 Workers and victims must both be considered, he said.

 “It’s going to take time," he said.
 “It’s not going to happen overnight.
 It’s a 12-story building.”